 In the days when I was first struggling to get the right position, and later when the crying stage kicked in, I found that having absolute privacy was a must.
 We see all those breastfeeding advocates who seem to just whip out the nips with no concerns, but, especially in those first days, some of us are simply more private.
 There’s no shame in that!

 Trying to struggle under a blanket, or even just trying to be somewhat discreet can only complicate manners.
-Giving myself space really helped; whether it was simply telling those in the room (Mom, friend, hubby – whoever) to leave, or not to look, or going into the privacy of my own bedroom.
+Giving myself space really helped; whether it was simply requesting that those in the room leave, or not look, or going into the privacy of my own bedroom.
 It also took off the pressure in a MAJOR way.